wso2-attic/puppet-modules/modules/wso2is/README.md

 No changes to Hiera data are required to run the `default` profile.
 Copy the above mentioned files to their corresponding locations and apply the Puppet Modules.

 ## Running WSO2 Identity Server with clustering in specific profiles
 No changes to Hiera data are required to run the distributed deployment of WSO2 Identity Server, other than pointing to the correct resources such as the deployment synchronization and remote DB instances.
-For more details refer the [WSO2 Identity Server 5.1.0](https://docs.wso2.com/display/CLUSTER44x/Clustering+Identity+Server+5.1.0) and [WSO2 Identity Server 5.0.0](https://docs.wso2.com/display/CLUSTER420/Clustering+Identity+Server) clustering guides.
+For more details refer the [WSO2 Identity Server 5.1.0](https://docs.wso2.com/display/CLUSTER44x/Clustering+Identity+Server+5.1.0) clustering guides.

 1. If the Clustering Membership Scheme is `WKA`, add the Well Known Address list.